TheStig294/pack-a-punch/README.md

 ## Randomat-4000 (Randomat DIY Kit)

 Make a randomat instead!\
+(If base Randomat 2.0 is installed and not my version below, instead always triggers 'Choose an Event!')\
 \
 *ttt_pap_randomat_diy_kit* - Default: 1 - Whether this upgrade is enabled
 \